apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 ## January 2026 - _Au Pays Du Cocaine_ by Geese

 I finally get Geese.
 Their albums are amazing, and a very refreshing sound. _Getting Killed_ is definitely one of those that people did hype up a bit, and I get it now.
-May be seeing them at some point this year, and I'm sure I'll be even more into them after hearing them live.
+Am a bit disappointed I didn't jump on the hype train earlier, since they have really been an up and coming band for a while now (even since 3D Country).
+May be seeing them at some point this year (update: I did), and I'm sure I'll be even more into them after hearing them live.

 Other shoutouts: